Location-based service: Safety and emergency services

+Entertainment

+LBS is a component of location-based games, where a player's real-world location is a part of the gameplay.
+A prominent example of this is Pokémon Go.

 Locating methods

 There are a number of ways in which the location of an object, such as a mobile phone or device, can be determined.
 Another emerging method for confirming location is IoT and blockchain-based relative object location verification.

 Control plane locating

-With control plane locating, sometimes referred to as positioning, the mobile phone service provider gets the location based on the radio signal delay of the closest cell-phone towers (for phones without GPS features) which can be quite slow as it uses the 'voice control' channel.
+With control plane locating, sometimes referred to as positioning, the mobile phone service provider gets the location based on the radio signal delay of the closest cell-phone towers (for phones without satellite navigation features) which can be quite slow as it uses the 'voice control' channel.
 In the UK, networks do not use trilateration; Because LBS services use a single base station, with a "radius" of inaccuracy, to determine a phone's location.
 This technique was the basis of the E-911 mandate and is still used to locate cellphones as a safety measure.
 Newer phones and PDAs typically have an integrated A-GPS chip.

 In addition there are emerging techniques like Real Time Kinematics and WiFi RTT (Round Trip Timing) as part of Precision Time Management services in WiFi and related protocols.

 In order to provide a successful LBS technology the following factors must be met: